Experienced Los Angeles Immigration Attorney Assists Immigrants Facing Deportation

 There are certain exceptions, but in general, a motion to reopen must be filed within 90 days of the issuance of a final order of removal or deportation.
 It is important to speak with an immigration lawyer who can help you determine whether an exception applies in your case, and whether you have any legal means of staying in the United States if your motion to reopen is granted and your order of deportation is rescinded.

-The experienced and dedicated attorneys at the Law Offices of Joshua L. Goldstein, P.C., can evaluate the circumstances of your case and help determine if a motion to reopen is the right tool for you.
+The experienced and dedicated attorneys at the Goldstein Immigration Lawyers, can evaluate the circumstances of your case and help determine if a motion to reopen is the right tool for you.
 If so, we can assist you in preparing a strong and persuasive motion to reopen, filing your motion to reopen, and then fighting for you to obtain your green card or relief from deportation.
 Call our Los Angeles office today at (213) 262-2000 or contact our office using our firm’s online contact form.